predicatemike/predigame-zombie/README.md

 - Loops
 - Classes

-The code consists of three files:
+The game consists of three files:
 - `zombie.py` - [ADVANCED] contains the bulk of the implementation.
 Can be modified as desired, but some of the concepts would require prior programming experience.
 - `weapons.py` - [INTERMEDIATE] all game weapons are defined as python classes.
 We recommend coders with prior experience experiment with the weapons and see the corresponding impacts in the game.
 - `zombie_plugins.py` - [BEGINNER] the game has a bunch of user defined features that can be easily tweaked to change the style and function of the game.
 The majority of our coders spend their time working in this file.
 This README walks through some common **use cases** and the underlying code that would be required for implementation.
 Each example includes a **LOCATION GUIDE** that will detail where in the `zombie_plugins.py` file to insert and modify the code.
+	- For those looking to start fresh, we've included a file `zombie_plugins_start.py` that has the bare minimum for a functioning game.
+You'll want save this file as `zombie_plugins.py` and start coding!
+Keep in mind that bare minimum means *NO WEAPONS* so you'll need to be extra careful and avoid those red forces.

 ## Installation (TODO)